Here’s how make your own potting soil for your containers and pots! Using the right potting soil is one of the secrets to gardening success.

-I learned long ago that it’s much cheaper to make my own potting soil and store it in an old trash can, rather than pay for several big sacks of potting mix.
+For the amount of containers I use in my garden, I learned long ago that it’s much cheaper to make my own potting soil and store it in an old trash can, rather than pay for several big sacks of pre-made potting mix.
 Plus, I can customize the mix for a variety of different plants.

 Here are a few things to keep in mind before creating your own mix:

 - When it comes to potting mix, the lighter it is, the better.
-Loose and porous mixtures not only make a container lighter to move, but they transport water, fertilizer, and air to plant roots more quickly.
+Loose and porous mixtures not only make a container lighter to move, but they transport water, fertilizer, and air to plant roots more quickly, and allow for good drainage, which is important for container gardening.

 - Start with the basic recipe below and then add soil sulfur to lower the pH or lime to raise the pH, according to the needs of your plants.
-Both additives are sold in 4-pound bags and are found at garden centers.
+Both additives can typically be found at garden centers.
 Plants such as lettuce, Russian sage, and marigolds prefer sweet soil with a pH of about 7.5, while others are acid lovers, like ferns, asters, and strawberries.
 They need a pH of about 5.5 to 6.0.
 Here’s a list of more plants’ pH preferences.

-- If rapid drainage is needed, as in the case of cacti, succulents, and lavender, add extra sand and perlite.
+- If rapid drainage is needed, as is the case for cacti, succulents, and lavender, add extra sand and perlite.

-1 half bucket (1-¼ gallons) screened compost or composted cow manure
+½ bucket (5 quarts) screened compost or composted cow manure

 2 cups fine sand